junxit/us-congress-bills-116/metadata.md

 - 2019-07-12 — Reported by the Committee on Judiciary.
 H. Rept.
 116-152.
 - 2019-07-12 — Reported by the Committee on Judiciary.
 H. Rept.
 116-152.
 - 2019-07-12 — The title of the measure was amended.
 Agreed to without objection.
+- 2019-07-15 — Received in the Senate.
+- 2019-07-16 — Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2019-07-17 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 153.